seaniesean/tiktok-tech-immersion-2023-Assignment/README.md

 go test ./...
 These tests ensure that the system is capable of handling a large number of users and messages.
 The system should be able to support more than 20 concurrent users in testing.

-Troubleshooting
-If you run into issues while setting up or running the project, please open an issue in the GitHub repository.
-We are happy to assist with any problems you may have.

-License
-MIT